huyvuskedulo/personal-interview-questions/support-ticket.md

 **Question**
 If we launch this exactly as described, are there any scenarios where the data might end up being incorrect or incomplete?
-If so, walk me through exactly how that happens."
+If so, walk me through exactly how that happens.
+You can use whatever tools to explain your understanding, drawing, pseudocode code... your choice